 If you want to pay less, hit up the Banán food truck on your way to or from Diamond Head or the KCC Farmers Market (two popular tourist attractions).
 It’s an instagram-worthy adventure.

 Where to Find Banán

-At last count, they had four Honolulu locations.
-One is their original food truck on the road to Diamond Head (Monsarrat Avenue), one in the narrow Waikiki alley to the beach in between the Cheesecake Factory and the Outrigger Waikiki Beach Resort, one at Kahala Mall, and one at the University of Hawaii (bigger flavor selection).
+At last count, they had five Honolulu locations.
+One is their original food truck on the road to Diamond Head (Monsarrat Avenue), one in the narrow Waikiki alley to the beach in between the Cheesecake Factory and the Outrigger Waikiki Beach Resort, one at Kahala Mall, one at the University of Hawaii (bigger flavor selection), and one in the popular beach town of Kailua.
 See their website below for specific addresses, hours, and phone numbers.